Amy13139/wip-eaw-docs/docs/index.rst

 .. note::
-	Information on ALA, ALO, DAT, LUA, MEG, MTD, and chunked files was obtained from `Petrolution Mod Tools <https://modtools.petrolution.net>`_, a website developed by Mike Lancamp.
+	Information on ALA, ALO, DAT, LUA, MEG, MTD, and chunked files was obtained from `Petrolution Mod Tools <https://modtools.petrolution.net>`_, a website developed by Mike Lankamp.
 The website contains several utilities for working with EaW/FoC file types, and it contains documentation on the binary format of each file.
 The source code for the utility programs was release on GitHub in 2017. (`GlyphXTools On GitHub <https://github.com/GlyphXTools>`_)